browserengineering/book/book/scheduling.md

 ::: {.further}
-Unfortunately, Python currently has a [global interpreter lock][gil], so our two Python threads don't truly run in parallel,[^why-gil] so our browser's *throughput* won't increase much from multi-threading.
+Unfortunately, Python currently has a [global interpreter lock][gil], so our two Python threads don't truly run in parallel,[^why-gil] and our browser's *throughput* won't increase much from multi-threading.
 Nonetheless, the *responsiveness* of the browser thread is still massively improved, since it often isn't blocked on JavaScript or the front half of the rendering pipeline.
 This is an unfortunate